labgem/PPanGGOLiN/docs/user/PangenomeAnalyses/pangenomeGraphOut.md

 The pangneome graph can be given through the `.gexf` and through the `_light.gexf` files.
 The `_light.gexf` file will contain the gene families as nodes and the edges between gene families describing their relationship, and the `.gexf` file will contain the same things but also include more details about each gene and each relation between gene families.
 We have made two different files representing the same graph because, while the non-light file is exhaustive, it can be very heavy to manipulate and most of its content is not of interest to everyone.
 The `_light.gexf` file should be the one you use to manipulate the pangenome graph most of the time.

-These files can be manipulated and visualized for example through a software called [Gephi](https://gephi.org/), with which we have made extensive testings, or potentially any other softwares or libraries able to read gexf files such as [networkx](https://networkx.github.io/documentation/stable/index.html) or [gexf-js](https://github.com/raphv/gexf-js) among others.
+These files can be manipulated and visualized for example through a software called [Gephi](https://gephi.org/), with which we have made extensive testings, or potentially any other software or libraries able to read gexf files such as [networkx](https://networkx.github.io/documentation/stable/index.html) or [gexf-js](https://github.com/raphv/gexf-js) among others.
 Gephi also have a web version able to open small pangenome graphs [gephi-lite](https://gephi.org/gephi-lite/).

 Using Gephi, the layout can be tuned as illustrated below: